List of music considered the worst: 1970s–1980s

-"True" was noted as the worst song ever by St. Petersburg Times music columnist Sean Daly and The Guardian journalist Luke Williams; Williams's colleague Michael Hann described the track as "dreadful wine-bar soul".
+"True" was described as the worst song ever by The Guardian journalist Luke Williams; Williams's colleague Michael Hann described the track as "dreadful wine-bar soul".
 Seattle Post-Intelligencer critic Robert Jamieson called it the worst love song of all time.
 The track also appeared in the Houston Press "10 Songs We Never, Ever Want to Hear Again, Ever" while the line "I bought a ticket to the world but now I've come back again" was included in NMEs "50 Worst Pop Lyrics of All Time."